dariuszstawicki/Manual_testing/README.md

-Practicing manual testing on various fields
+Practicing manual testing on various fields.
+Versions in Polish and English.